310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 {% endbubble %}

 {% bubble Tetora smile %}
 Fine by me.
-I can’t wait to see the sort of cursing you, a good little boy, can come up with.
+I can’t wait to see the sort of cursing a good little boy like you can come up with.
 {% endbubble %}

 {% bubble Chiaki frown %}